 In the first chart, you can also see how the output of an industry is divided between local sales, domestic exports and international exports.
 This information can reveal how an industry is structured, and whether it is focused on exporting or on serving the local population.

-The table and second chart also show how Logan City contributes to the wider economy.
-For example, Logan City contributes 4.6% of Queensland’s employment.
+The table and second chart also show how the Logan City contributes to the wider economy.
+For example, Agriculture in the Logan City contributes 0.3% of Queensland’s Agriculture employment.

-Industry sector analysis data should be viewed in conjunction with Employment by industry (Total), Employment by industry (FTE), Value added, Imports and Exports to see how each specific industry fits into the wider picture of all industries within Logan City.
+Industry sector analysis data should be viewed in conjunction with Employment by industry (Total), Employment by industry (FTE), Value added, Importsand Exports to see how each specific industry fits into the wider picture of all industries within the Logan City.
 To see how concentrated each industry sector is, visit the Employment locations section.

 National Economics (NIEIR) - Modelled series